ThermoPilot/ThermoPilot/FAQ.md

 Yes.

-Desktops expose CPU and GPU sensors normally, so the Universal Edition works perfectly.
+Desktops expose CPU and GPU sensors normally, and ThermoPilot works as expected.
+Desktops benefit mainly from smoother CPU behavior and reduced fan ramping.

 ---